Premarital agreements are commonly called prenuptial agreements or "prenups." A less common term is antenuptial agreement.

 It helps to understand the pros and cons of signing such an agreement.

 Why Should I Have a Prenuptial Agreement?

 There are several reasons why one party (or both parties) may want to sign a valid prenuptial agreement before getting married.

 Generally, prenups protect assets that may otherwise be subject to marital property laws.
 While they can get a bad reputation for "being negative" about the future of the marriage or "planning to get divorced," prenups simply exist to protect both people.

 - Protect one party from taking on the debts of the other

-- Simplify property division in the event of divorce
+- Simplify property division if the marriage ends

 The Pros and Cons of Prenuptial Agreements

 Marriage is not only a romantic relationship but also a type of business relationship.
 A prenuptial agreement can be useful to protect each spouse's financial interests or property.